-For countries that report that viral load suppression testing is either (a) partially accessible and not representative of the untested population or (b) not routinely available, only the number of routine viral load tests should be reported.
-It is not possible to estimate the percentage of people living with HIV or those on treatment who are virally suppressed when viral load testing is not routinely accessible.
+For countries that report that viral load suppression testing of less than 50%, only the number of routine viral load tests should be reported.
+It is not usually possible to estimate the percentage of people living with HIV or those on treatment who are virally suppressed when viral load testing is not routinely accessible.
+Countries wishing to use data where with viral load testing coverage is less than 50% should discuss this with UNAIDS to determine whether the percentage of people suppressed in the tested population is of a similar level to those in the population with no access to testing.

 Important: Countries that have undertaken data quality assessments or reviews that monitor the extent to which facilities are able to accurately report the number of people who have suppressed viral load during reporting periods should adjust programme numerator data to account for these inconsistencies.
 UNAIDS will work with countries to agree on a set of best practices specific to the country for adjusting reported programme data.
-These adjustments should be described in the "Additional information box" and the year the data quality review was done should be provided in the available